Tracking vs. Monitoring: Key Differences Explained

 Screen Monitoring Solutions

-There are also tools that let managers see what's on your computer screen.
+Some digital tools let managers see what's on your computer screen.
 They feature:

-- Screen Recording: Save videos of everything you do on your computer so managers can watch them later.
+- Screen Recording: Monitoring of employees includes saving videos of everything you do on your computer.
+So managers can watch them later.

 Internet Usage Tracking

 PwC shows workers spend about 2.5 hours each day on fun websites instead of working.
+It’s the most common form of employee time misuse at the company.
 This costs companies a lot of money because people aren't getting their work done.

 That's why many companies keep track of what their workers do online.
 They want to help people focus on their tasks.
 Here's what they usually check: